Best External Hard Drive Under $100

 🏆 Best Overall Value

-WD My Passport 2TB View on Amazon
+WD 2TB My Passport View on Amazon

 Street Price: $74.99

-Best For: Travel photography backups
+Best For: Secure backups for photographers

 Rating: ★★★★★